 Attention Deficit Hyperactivity Disorder (ADHD) therapy refers to training and intervention strategies designed to help manage ADHD symptoms.
-ADHD therapy typically involves evaluating the magnitude of the disorder and how the symptoms of ADHD affects a person’s school, work, home or social life and recommending strategies to address these issues.
+ADHD therapy typically involves evaluating the magnitude of the disorder, how the symptoms of ADHD affect a person’s school, work, home or social life and recommending strategies to address these issues.
 Common goals for ADHD therapy involve reducing problem behaviors and strengthening executive functioning skills.

 ADHD Therapy FAQ’s

 ADHD therapy is a treatment option.
 It is an umbrella term that comprises of several different therapeutic practices.
 These include behavioral therapy, cognitive-behavioral therapy, metacognitive therapy, occupational behavioral therapy and biofeedback therapy.

 ADHD therapy can be conducted in one-on-one or group settings, such as family therapy.
 Typical activities might involve techniques to improve focus or time management, breathing and mindfulness exercises or even measuring the individual’s brain activity through neurofeedback sessions.
 A person diagnosed with ADHD might attend therapy for a varied number of sessions, depending on the severity of their symptoms.
 Not usually intended as a long term solution, ADHD therapy focuses on teaching participants exercises and techniques so they can practice ADHD therapy at home even after the official sessions come to an end.

 What are the different types of ADHD Treatment?